AntonParker/configs/README.md

-.vimrc
+configs
 =====

-Because I always lose it, here is My .vimrc.
+Because I always lose them, here are some of my configs.

-Pinch it if you wish.
+Pinch them if you wish.